MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 > [!NOTE]
 > The *tba* badge indicates the agent is configured with mailbox, but it's not active.
 To check, select the *tba* badge > **Activate**.

-## Manage user access to the sales order agent
+## Manage user access to sales order agent

 The sales order agent has a user account in Business Central similar to other users.
 By default, the sales order agent is assigned the **SOA AGENT – EDIT** permission set.
 This permission set restricts access to only the necessary objects, data, and UI elements (such as pages, fields, and actions) needed for handling sales quote requests.